 - Know what you want: When negotiating, be upfront about what you want.
 Provide the school with a specific figure to avoid multiple rounds of negotiating.

-- Consider negotiating benefits instead of salary: If flights at the time of your offer are expensive, use that to negotiate a higher airfare allowance.
+- Consider negotiating benefits instead of salary: If flights are expensive at the time of your negotiations, use that to negotiate a higher airfare allowance.
 Alternatively, consider negotiating a higher housing allowance.

 Ultimately your qualifications are your secret weapon in negotiating, so use your 320 hour TEFL course or years of experience to your advantage.
 It’s the worst feeling when you realize you are being paid the same as others with lower qualifications and experience!